joemeyer1/learning-spotify-api/README.md

     - see `assignment_answers.get_led_zep_and_co_tracks_and_feats()`<br><br>

-4. Use one clustering technique to identify clusters of similar songs,
+4. Use one clustering technique to identify clusters of similar songs, and make a recommendation for the optimal number of clusters from that technique (along with your reasons in the comments).

     - See `assignment_answers.cluster_led_zep_and_co_songs()`<br>